-5 Reasons Why Customer Retention Is Key To Your Business
+5 Reasons Why Customer Retention Is Key to Your Business

-2. Repeat Purchases From Repeat Customers Means Repeat Profit
+2. Repeat Purchases Means Repeat Profit

 3. Free Word-Of-Mouth Advertising

-4. Retained Customers Will Provide Valuable Feedback
+4. Gain Valuable Feedback

 5. Previous Customers Will Pay Premium Prices

 Repeat buyers are far less price-conscious than new leads because they’ve used your products before.
 This is especially true among millennials who would only switch brands if prices were at least 10% lower.
 About 70% of the younger age group also pays premium prices when perks (like free shipping) are offered in loyalty programs.
 Overall, many customers associate higher prices with quality service, so offering added benefits motivates them to keep coming back.